-- Contractor's experts submit compliance reports to the Supervising Consultant on a monthly basis including completed workers' sheets, GRM log, and environmental and OHS forms these forms should encompass a wide range of information, including but not limited to: Environmental, Social, and OHS indicators that have been monitored since the last monitoring visit; details about the condition of the workstations; Information about the prevailing weather conditions during the reporting period; Photographic documentation to visually support and illustrate the reported information.
-This is to provide a comprehensive view of the project's compliance with environmental, social, and OHS standards, as well as the conditions at the work site. - The Supervision Consultant experts review and approve contractor reports and submit them to PIU on a monthly basis. - PIU submits environmental/social progress as part of their quarterly project progress reports to the WB on a quarterly basis.
+- Contractor's experts submit compliance reports to the Supervising Consultant on a monthly basis (including completed workers' sheets, GRM log, and environmental and OHS forms) - The Supervision Consultant experts review and approve contractor reports and submit them to PIU on a monthly basis. - PIU submits environmental/social progress as part of their quarterly project progress reports to the WB on a quarterly basis.

 All incidents must be recorded and reports in the regular monthly progress reports.

-In case of severe incidents (e.g. fatality on site) immediate reporting within 24 hours to CDR and within 48 hours to the WB must be done.
+Whereas, in case of severe incidents (e.g. fatality on site) immediate reporting within 24 hours to CDR and within 48 hours to the WB must be done.